WeijieChen2017/SharkSeagrass/README.md

 # SharkSeagrass
-"DolphinCoral" is a machine learning project that synthesizes CT images from PET scans using advanced VQ encoder-decoder frameworks and innovative model architectures.

-# DolphinCoral

-DolphinCoral is a machine learning project dedicated to synthesizing CT images from PET scans using advanced Vector Quantization (VQ) encoder-decoder frameworks.
+SharkSeagrass is a machine learning project dedicated to synthesizing CT images from PET scans using advanced Vector Quantization (VQ) encoder-decoder frameworks.
 This project leverages large-scale public datasets and innovative model architectures to improve synthetic CT quality, especially with limited paired PET-CT data.

 ## Table of Contents
 - [Project Overview](#project-overview)